 South Indian Specialties: From the Streets of India to Singapore

 The roots of Indian cuisine in Singapore are closely linked to South India, sharing similarities with the menus once served in royal palaces.
 Generous use of spices, coconut, and rice forms a soothing, hearty base for many meals.
+This rich culinary tradition has been adapted over time, incorporating local ingredients and flavors to create a unique Little India Singapore food experience that reflects the cultural fusion found in the region.

 1. Dosa (Doh-sa)